Deva (2002 film)

 Deva is a 2002 Indian Bengali-language action film co-written and directed by Sujit Guha.
 Produced by Nispal Singh and Goutam Kundu under the banners of Surinder Films and Silver Vally Communications Pvt Ltd respectively, the screenplay and dialogues of the film were written by Monotosh Chakraborty.
 It stars Prosenjit Chatterjee and Arpita Pal in the lead roles.
 Music of the film has been composed by Bappi Lahiri.
+The film was a remake of Tamil film Dheena (2001).

 Synopsis

 Deva works for his brother, a gangster, and is very close to him.
 However, things turn sour between them after a misunderstanding leads to the death of their sister.